Looking Beyond ZTE: How Chinese SOEs Will Learn from Adversity

 - deliver appropriate messages to stakeholders conveyed in suitable channels; and

 This is easier said than done.
 Good communication is not Chinese companies’ strong point: Chinese companies, especially SOEs, are used to a tame, subordinate and uninquisitive domestic media.
-This results in senior management under-emphasising the value and importance of communications abroad, especially in advanced mature markets.
+This results in senior management under-emphasizing the value and importance of communications abroad, especially in advanced mature markets.